© Crown copyright 2019

 - Providing a patient information leaflet with information about harm, benefit and cutting down to patients who drink above low-risk levels (but are not dependent).

-For patients who are identified as potentially dependent drinkers, healthcare professionals will refer them for specialist alcohol assessment.
+For patients who are identified as potentially dependent drinkers, healthcare professionals should refer them for specialist alcohol assessment.

-IBA can be approached efficiently through the use of this CQUIN by broaching the subject of harmful drinking at the same time as addressing smoking with hospital patients.
+IBA can be approached efficiently through the use of this CQUIN by broaching the subject of drinking above low risk at the same time as addressing smoking with hospital patients.

 Examples of implementation